stevenmcsorley/weather-app/README.md

 open report in browser 'e2e\reports\index.html'

-This also a has a feature I was working on which will automatically create Jira tickets from any of the failed steps, at the moment it generates a json file for each one.
+This also has a feature I was working on which will automatically create Jira tickets from any of the failed steps.
+At the moment, it generates a JSON file for each one.

 ## Styling